 This newfound curiosity urged me to push my abilities at playing the piano, leading to a quick achievement by winning a 'Young Musician of the Year' award twice during 2011 and 2012 in my final years of secondary school.

 While music performance was where my interest began, composition soon began to intrigue me.
 After writing two little pieces as part of the school's curriculum, I started to venture further in 2012 and started teaching myself composition by studying composers of the past; from the Baroque fugues of Bach to the 20th Century orchestral music of Stravinsky.

 After my interest in composition became more prevalent, I looked for further opportunities to expand, and in 2013 I applied to the National Youth Orchestra to be a composer - of which I was fortunate enough to be granted an interview.

 In 2014, I started a BMus in Music at the University of Surrey.
-During my time here, I discovered a further interest into the world of sound design, and it has since become my greatest hobby.
-This prompted me to begin recording and designing sounds myself and contributing to the website "Freesound.org" starting in 2015, of which my sounds have garnered well over 400,000 downloads.
+During my time here, I discovered a further interest into the world of sound design, and it has since become my 2nd profession.
+This prompted me to begin recording and designing sounds myself and contributing to the website "Freesound.org" starting in 2015, of which my sounds have garnered well over 500,000 downloads.
 I later joined the Freesound moderation team in May 2017 to give a little something back to the site where I took my first steps into sound design, and started creating professional sound libraries in June 2017.

-After finishing my undergraduate at the University and winning the "David Lovatt" composition competition in 2017, I was motivated to start working on this website to begin sharing my work with the world and entering various composition competitions.
+After finishing my undergraduate at the University and winning the "David Lovatt" composition competition in 2017, I was motivated to start working on this website to begin sharing my work with the world and entering various competitions.
 This led to my composer-fellowship with the '2018 Banaue International Music Composition Competition' to assist in the restoration efforts of this incredible landscape in the northern Philippines through music.